WaSa42/parliament/README.md

-# parliaments
+# parliament
-Display last law projects and proposals from french parliaments
+Display last law projects and proposals from french parliament